plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/gpu/pixel_wrangling.md

 [telemetry documentation]: https://cs.chromium.org/chromium/src/third_party/catapult/telemetry/docs/run_benchmarks_locally.md

-## Extending the GPU Pixel Wrangling Rotation
+## Modifying the GPU Pixel Wrangling Rotation

+You may find yourself needing to modify the current rotation.
+Whether to extend the rotation, or if scheduling conflicts arise.

+For scheduling conflicts you can swap your shift with another wrangler.
+A good approach is to look at the rotation calendar, finding someone with nearby dates to yours.
+Reach out to them, as they will often be willing to swap.

+To actually modify the rotation:
-See the [Chrome Internal GPU Pixel Wrangling Instructions] for information on extending the rotation.
+See the [Chrome Internal GPU Pixel Wrangling Instructions] for information.

 [Chrome Internal GPU Pixel Wrangling Instructions]: https://sites.google.com/a/google.com/client3d/documents/chrome-internal-gpu-pixel-wrangling-instructions